-Connector pipe is used to make the connection from the final positioning of your stove to an approved chimney.
+Connector pipe is used to make the connection from the final positioning of your stove to a code-approved masonry chimney with flue liner or a manufactured UL 103 HT listed chimney system.
 Connector pipe is NOT included as part of the stove.
-Connector pipe must be 6''/152mm diameter minimum of 24 MSG (minimum standard gauge) black or 26 MSG blue steel stove pipe.
-Connector pipe is NOT rated to provide close contact to combustible materials and must have proper clearance from combustible materials as shown in the clearance diagrams on the previous pages.
+Connector pipe must be 6" diameter minimum of 24 MSG (minimum standard gauge) black or 26 MSG blue steel stove pipe.
+Connector pipe is not rated to provide close contact to combustible materials and must have proper clearance from combustible materials as shown in the clearance diagrams on the previous pages.
 Connector pipe should never be used in place of a chimney.
 If proper clearances are not observed a house fire could result.